-10. Where an entity has pledged financial instruments (including cash on margin accounts) as collateral, this is only required to be disclosed as part of the table where there are other set off arrangements currently in place.
-VALUE ACCOUNTS Investment Funds Limited illustrates an example where there is a netting arrangements requiring offsetting disclosure but the margin accounts do not related to the derivatives collateral arrangement and therefore are not included in the netting disclosure.
+- 10. Where an entity has pledged financial instruments (including cash in margin accounts) as collateral, this is only required to be disclosed as part of the table where there are other set off arrangements currently in place.
+VALUE ACCOUNTS Investment Funds Limited illustrates an example where there is a netting arrangement requiring offsetting disclosure but the margin accounts do not relate to the derivatives collateral arrangement and therefore are not included in the netting disclosure. - 11.
+Preparers need to firstly consider whether the periodic posting of cash collateral with derivative counterparties results in the legal settlement (derecognition) of the associated outstanding derivative balance.
+This is commonly referred to as 'settlement to market' (STM).
+Alternatively, the terms of the collateral agreement may mean collateral posted will be used to settle the derivative as and when payments are due ('collateralised to market' (CTM)).
+This should be considered based on the contractual arrangements with counterparties/brokers and Stock Exchange rule books the Fund trades on.